Alta Lake and Bridgeport CAMP

 Alta Lake shoreline with leaf in front of lake

 Bridgeport flowering tree with cream and orange blossoms

 Bridgeport view from hill top toward park with lake in the background

 Panoramic view of Alta Lake and surrounding area

 Alta Lake Day Use looking toward lake

 A final recommendation for the Alta Lake and Bridgeport CAMP has been developed and will be considered by the Washington Parks and Recreation Commission at their November meeting scheduled for Thursday, November 19, 2020.
 Please visit the main State Parks webpage closer to that date for updated information about the meeting and format.
 Note that this the schedule could change due to COVID-19 response.

 The Classification and Management Planning (CAMP) process includes four stages: Stage 1 captured the issues the plan should consider; Stage 2 included alternate approaches including land use plans for addressing the issues identified in Stage 1; Stage 3 included preliminary recommendations for each park; and Stage 4 is the final action recommended for the Commission.
 Each stage included outreach with interested groups and the public, and refinements to the recommendations based on public feedback.

-The plan identifies land classifications for the existing recreation areas in each park, as well as potential purpose and land use classification for any new lands that are identified in the long-term boundary for Alta Lake.
+Plans for each park include land classifications for the existing recreation areas in each park.
+For Alta Lake, the plan includes recommended land use classifications for new lands that are identified in the long-term boundary for Alta Lake.
 There are no long-term boundary changes proposed for Bridgeport State Park.